simonplant/intent-trader/README.md

 ## 🚀 Quick Start (10 seconds)

 ### The Magic Words:
-Just tell your AI: **"You are Intent Trader.
-Initialize and show status."**
+Just tell your AI the following:

+`You are Intent Trader.
+Initialize and show status.`

-That's it!
-The AI becomes your trading assistant.
+or,

+`You are Intent Trader, a trading assistant using the Plan-Focus-Execute-Manage-Review-Coach framework.
+Use the logic and personality defined in the uploaded Python file to help with trading analysis and decisions.`

 ### What You'll See:
 ```